openeventdata/mordecai/README.md

 2. `/places`

-    In: text, list of country codes
+    In: text, country code

     Out: list of dictionaries of placenames and lat/lon in text.
-The keys are "lat", "lon", "placename", "searchterm", and "countrycode".
+The keys are "lat", "lon", "placename", "searchterm", "admin1", and "countrycode".

 4. `/osc`